EvSecDev/SCMP/README.md

 File transfers for this program are done using SCP and are limited to 90 seconds per file.
 Something to keep in mind, your end to end bandwidth for a deployment will determine how large of a file can be transferred in that time.

+### Dry/Wet Test Runs

+Two options are present for testing deployments prior to actually performing actions.

+`Dry-run` is available to test all pre-deployment actions, such as organizing files and loading content.
+This will not connect to any remote host.
+It's purpose to allow you to validate that the current commit is valid locally (commit rollbacks are still enabled)

+`Wet-run` is available to test all pre-deployment and some deployment actions.
+This will connect to remote hosts and perform setup actions and checks but will not deploy or reload anything.
+Note: Check commands are still run in full in this mode.
+It's purpose is to allow you to validate what would most likely happen during an actual deployment without performing mutating actions.

 ### Validate File Metadata Header